arvind-adsparc/iion-tech-spec/README.md

 -   Test the system or application with real world scenarios and data

 -   Conduct feedback session and meeting before moving to production

+## Web Based Demo:
+Web animation can be used to visualize the various steps in a complex process or idea, to illustrate a simple marketing message, or to move things on a web page is natural to draw attention to something.

+It can engage and hold people’s attention longer than a static web page and communicates an idea or concept more clearly and effectively.

+Web animation should be smooth, meaningful and support the visitor’s journey.
+The web designer/animator needs to be aware of how animation fits into the user experience(UX).From a logical point of view, we can divide web animation into two basic types:

+1. A static, non interactive web animation, for example: - GIF

+2. A dynamic web animation with user engagement

+## Heatmap Tool:
+Heatmap tool offers a two dimensional representation of how customers are interacting with a website.
+When a web page is clicked, hovered over, or scrolled through, the heatmap uses visualization to display this behavior.
+Typically it overlay dark colors on a webpage to indicate a high usage area versus lighter colors for a low usage area.
+###  Must have features:
+-   Behavioral Analytics: This features collects and tracks all mouse movements and any user feedback

+-   Predictive Analysis: AI tools predict future behavior by using data mining and machine learning to identify risk and ROI opportunities that will increase the productivity of a business site.

+-   Funnel Analysis: Maps a user’s journey through a website and identifies the location where visitors stopped.

+-   Deployable on Mobile: Can offer deeper insights into mobile experience for users.

+- Real-time monitoring: Tracks how visitors are using the website in real time